kamu-data/kamu-cli/resources/cli-reference.md

 **Options:**

 * `-v` — Sets the level of verbosity (repeat for more)
+* `--no-color` — Disable color output in the terminal
 * `-q`, `--quiet` — Suppress all non-essential output
 * `--trace` — Record and visualize the command execution as perfetto.dev trace